Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: There is an anti-CRF token (user token) that is being validated on the server, which external attacks like we used cannot read.
 But now we bypass this because we used stored XSS vulnerability on the same trusted origin.
 Because we run this javascript directly in the application, the code is executing within the trusted origin, bypassing the SOP thus executing the request.

+Explanation of why the Medium level payload failed: The Medium payload bypassed the Referer check by spoofing the URL string.
+The High level negates this by requiring a dynamically generated, anti-CSRF token (user_token) that changes on every request, making static URLs and Referer spoofing useless.

 ## 4. File Inclusion